 can be used to construct

 a clock.
-These API are useful, so browsers don’t quite
+These APIs are useful, so browsers don’t

-want to remove it, but there is also no way to make it “less accurate”,
+quite want to remove them, but there is also no way to make them “less

-since it’s not primarily a clock anyway.
-Browsers now require certain
+accurate”, since they are not a clock to begin with.
+Browsers now

 optional HTTP headers to be present in the parent and child